okzun/docs/api-list.md

 `DELETE /organizations/:id` - deactivate organization

 ### Nodes
+>Any object that is a node on functional tree - can be an occasion or container

 `GET /organizations/:org_id/nodes` - return all nodes belonging to `:org_id`
 `GET /organizations/:org_id/nodes?isRoot=true` - return all root level nodes belonging to `:org_id`